SenseNet/sensenet/docs/snadmin-builtin-steps.md

 ### PopulateIndex
 - Full name: `SenseNet.Packaging.Steps.PopulateIndex`
 - Default property: `Path`
-- Additional properties: -
+- Additional properties: `Level`

 Populates the index of the whole content tree, or a subtree, provided by the Path property.

+If you set the _Level_ property to _DatabaseAndIndex_, the tool will re-create index documents from scratch by loading and reindexing content items instead of just rebuilding the index from predefined index documents in the database (the latter is the default).

 ### CheckIndexIntegrity
 - Full name: `SenseNet.Packaging.Steps.CheckIndexIntegrity`
 - Default property: `Path`
-- Additional properties: Recursive, OutputLimit
+- Additional properties: `Recursive`, `OutputLimit`

 Checks the index integrity by comparation the index and database.
 This step needs running repository.
 All parameters are optional and their meanings are the following:
 - **Path**: Defines the integrity check's scope if there is.
 If empty, the whole repository tree will be checked.